 \subsection{Moduli and Degree of Freedom}

 For $m+1$ connected domains, we have $3m-3$ different moduli, degrees of freedom.
 In general, we have $2m-1$ jumps, and $m-1$ saddle points.
 This sums up to $3m-2$.
-However the cut $\gamma_0$ can be chosen that the first and the last jump $d_1$ and $d_{2m-1}$, respectively, are equal.
-Thus the degrees of freedom is reduced by one, and we obtain $3m-3$.
+However the cut $\gamma_0$ can be chosen so that the first and the last jumps, $d_1$ and $d_{2m-1}$, respectively, are equal.
+Thus the number of degrees of freedom is reduced by one, and we obtain $3m-3$.